tldr-pages/tldr/pages/common/rip.md

 > Remove files or directories by sending them to the graveyard, allowing for them to be recovered.
 > More information: <https://github.com/nivekuil/rip>.

-- Remove files or directories from arbitrary locations and place them in the graveyard:
+- Remove files or directories from specified locations and place them in the graveyard:

 `rip {{path/to/file_or_directory}} {{path/to/another/file_or_directory}}`